Door and Window – Size, Types, and Technical term used in connection

 It is a special type of frame made of light section and designed to carry glass fitted in a shutter.

-It is an inclined piece timber fixed within a frame.
-Louvers are provided in window where vision is required to be prevented without affecting the ventilation system.
+It is an inclined piece of timber fixed within a frame.
+Louvers are provided in windows where vision is required to be prevented without affecting the ventilation system.

-It is a mixture of whiting chalk and linseed oil. is used for fixing the glass panels.
+It is a mixture of white chalk and linseed oil. is used for fixing the glass panels.

 The common types of doors used in buildings are as follows: